Loving What Doesn’t Last

 “Though the Christian faith has at its center an embodied Christ, it hardly has a history of adoring the body.
 In this gorgeously written, compassionate, and refreshingly honest book, Christina Kukuk has done a great deal to redeem that historical lack.”

 ―Debbie Blue, author of Sensual Orthodoxy and Consider the Birds: A Provocative Guide to the Birds of the Bible

 “These searching reflections of a pastor opening herself to the vulnerability of others and to her own vulnerability by being present to the flesh deepen our understanding of what it means to say, ‘God with us, God among us.’”―Mary Lane Potter, author of A Woman of Salt

 “Down and occasionally dirty, poetic and stirring, very funny, very painful, and very poignant, Loving What Doesn’t Last plunges us into the odd ecstasy of a faith attached unreservedly to human flesh, for better, for worse, for glory.”

 ―Mary Luti, United Church of Christ pastor

-About the Author: CHRISTINA KUKUK has been an ordained pastor in the United Church of Christ for more than seventeen years.
-A writer and pastor now living in Oregon, Christina attended journalism school at Kent State University and worked as a business reporter for the Akron Beacon Journal in Ohio.
+About the Author: CHRISTINA KUKUK has been an ordained pastor in the United Church of Christ since 2005.
+A writer and chaplain now living in Oregon, Christina attended journalism school at Kent State University and worked as a business reporter for the Akron Beacon Journal in Ohio.
 Since then, her freelance work has appeared in numerous publications.